-Grade A milk is produced under specific sanitary conditions–on the dairy farm and in the dairy plant–that are established and regulated by the Federal Department of Agriculture (FDA).
-All fluid milk sold for human consumption in the U.S. is Grade A. Grade B milk, which does not meet these standards, can be used in products such as cheese, butter, and non-fat dry milk.
+Grade A milk is produced under specific sanitary conditions–on the dairy farm and in the dairy plant–that are established and regulated by the Food and Drug Administration (FDA).
+All fluid milk sold for human consumption in the U.S. is Grade A. Grade B milk, which does not meet these standards, is regulated by the U.S. Department of Agriculture (USDA), and can be used in products such as cheese, butter, and non-fat dry milk.

 We do not homogenize Kalona SuperNatural™ milk because we believe that milk should be processed as little as possible, and consumed in the most natural state possible.
 Homogenization, which is not necessary for any food safety reason, destroys the sweet, creamy taste of fresh milk and alters its molecular structure.

 Perhaps the best way to explain why we do not homogenize milk is to explain what homogenization is.
 Homogenization is a mechanical process that transforms the two, separate components of whole fresh milk– cream and low-fat milk–into one smooth beverage.
 To accomplish this, fresh milk is heated and pumped through tiny nozzles at high pressure.
 The pressure tears the fat globules of the cream into tiny particles, which then disperse evenly throughout the low-fat milk.
 These tiny fat particles are extremely susceptible to rancidity, but pasteurization prevents homogenized milk from spoiling.

 When homogenized milk was introduced in the early 20th century, consumers did not buy it because it was missing the chief sign of high quality milk: a thick layer of cream on top.
 One historian notes that it was not until after World War II, when opaque milk cartons were introduced to the market (and home delivery of glass bottles dwindled) that homogenized milk became the dominant form of milk consumed in the U.S.